 Sadly I was going to run a circle around the ancient sundial that was immediately outside his house.
 It was there last week and has been for years… but some oik has since nicked it.

-Anyway, I’m disappointed with myself here as I tried this same section last week Last week there was a bug with the Coros so that test failed.
+Anyway, I’m disappointed with myself here as I tried this same section last week and there was a bug with the Coros so that test failed.
 And today the V800’s battery ran, so that’s a half fail too.
 So I’ve drawn on, as best, I can where I actually went (Green)

 Running up and down a hill and zig-zagging around trees seemed to confuse the Apex on the left.
 The Garmin is good in the same place and probably matches very well where I ran under the trees.
-However the Garmin on the right was also WAY out.
+However, the Garmin on the right was also WAY out.
 Strange.

 My guess as to what confuses some of these modes is that when they turn ON GPS; if the reception is bad or confusing at that exact moment (eg near a building or under a tree), then a bad fix is obtained and the algorithms and subsequent attempts to get the next GPS fix start from the place where the initial bad reading was taken.
 If that makes sense?

 This time there is a gently curving path in a wood near Zac Goldsmith’s gaff.
 Zac is the local environmentalist Conservative MP if such a thing exists.
 I wrote to him a few years ago to moan that his false threats of resignation if the Heathrow expansion were given the go-ahead were somewhat unbecoming of a gentleman.
 I asserted to him that he would, almost certainly, put self-interest first and never resign.
 Heathrow got the green light and Zac did immediately resign.
 Fair play Zac.